ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-stack.md

 HCI (Host Controller Interface) is a Bluetooth specification that defines how a host can communicate with a device.
 HCI defines commands which the host can send to the device such as *Connect* or *Reset* and events that the device can send back.
 For example, *Connection established* in response to the *Connect* command.

-Once the device is initalized, it is ready to accept the HCI commands.
+Once the device is initialized, it is ready to accept the HCI commands.
 The `bluetooth` module sends a basic HCI command to the device to verify that the device can be communicated with.
 If it is successful, `bluetooth` then registers the device as an HCI controller, assigns it the name `hciX` and adds a special file with this name to `/sys/class/bluetooth/`.

 ### Bluetooth profiles

-For most devices, being able to receive and send HCI commands and events is not enough to ensure appropriate fucntionality.
+For most devices, being able to receive and send HCI commands and events is not enough to ensure appropriate functionality.
 A keyboard and a hands-free device for a car must perform drastically different operations and exchange different data with the host.
 HCI defines only the core communications that are universal for all Bluetooth devices.

 Bluetooth [profiles](https://www.bluez.org/profiles/) are specifications that define *specific functionality* of the device.
 They define the device's behavior, data formats they can use, how authentication or reconnection should work, and many other specific behaviors.